nrrb/how-to-scrape/README.md

 # how-to-scrape
 Code to go along with [my article about Web Scraping](https://dev.to/nrrb/my-scraping-techniques-that-fetched-millions-of-rows-52j1).

+This code is also available in a [Google Colab notebook](https://colab.research.google.com/drive/1qO3GrOUN6GzFYEgQxQPrn8cFs8h5gfRr?usp=sharing).

 After you've cloned this repository locally, you can create a Python virtual environment on the command-line with:

 ```bash